-Keywords: Goats, Zinc soap, fermentability, milk, feed efficiency
+Keywords: Sapera goats, Zinc soap, supplementation, milk, feed conversion ratio, feed efficiency ratio

 1. INTRODUCTION

-Sapera goats can produce optimal milk during lactation if they receive high-energy feed intake (Christi et al., 2024).
-Milk production for Sapera goats during a 209-day lactation period ranges from 1.0 to 3.0 liter /day (Sunardi et al., 2023).
+Sapera goats milk production ranges from 1-3 litre per day under good feeding and management practices(Christi et al., 2024 ;Sunardi et al., 2023).
 Lactating goats require energy in the form of at least 60% total digestible nutrients (TDN) (Supriyati et al., 2016).
-The primary energy source for lactating livestock is concentrated feed, resulting in high feed costs.
+The primary energy source for lactating goat is concentrated feed, resulting in high feed costs.
 Energy supplementation is an alternative strategy for optimizing feed provision.
-Palm oil is an alternative source of energy for lactating dairy goats.
-Palm oil has an energy content 2.25 times higher than that of carbohydrate feed sources.
-Palm oil is abundant and affordable.
-According to Widayati and Muktiani (2021), adding 5% palm oil to feed significantly reduces consumption.
-Another negative impact of oil use is its antimicrobial properties, which disrupt rumen metabolism by reducing microbial activity and volatile fatty acid (VFA) production.
-According to Muktiani et al. (2024), oil coats feed particles, preventing rumen microbes such as fibrolytics from digesting fiber.

-Palm oil contains 49.3% unsaturated fatty acids, which are beneficial for supporting enzymatic activity, intracellular metabolism, and increasing nutrient utilization efficiency.
-Rumen microbes biohydrogenate unsaturated fatty acids present in palm oil.
-Therefore, a saponification process is necessary, namely, the binding of free carboxyl groups from fatty acids to form fatty acid salts or soaps (Rizqiyah & Estiasih, 2016).
-Minerals can also be used in saponification.
-In addition to calcium (Ca), zinc (Zn) has the potential to be used in soap making as a supplement for ruminants.

-The mineral Zn has various functions in both rumen microbes and livestock.
-Zinc plays a role in carbohydrate, fat, and protein metabolism, acting as a cofactor for more than 300 enzymes, maintaining cell membranes, and lipid oxidation processes.
+.
+Zn plays a vital role in carbohydrate, fat, and protein metabolism, acting as a cofactor for more than 300 enzymes, maintaining cell membranes, and lipid oxidation processes.
 The addition of Zn increases rumen microbial activity, and nutrients can be optimally absorbed in the rumen (Muliani et al., 2024).
-Zinc requirements in dairy goats are often deficient, and zinc supplementation is necessary in the feed.
-This study aimed to examine the effects of zinc soap supplementation on dry matter consumption, volatile fatty acids (VFA), NH3, milk production, and feed efficiency in Sapera dairy goats.
+This study was aimed to examine the effects of Zn soap supplementation on dry matter consumption, volatile fatty acids (VFA), NH3, milk production, and feed efficiency in Sapera dairy goats.

 2. material and methods

+Research site???

+Describe it…location, geo-coordinate, mean annual temperature, average annual rainfall, altitude, describe agro-ecological zone, climate type and provide citation accordingly.

+Sampling

-This study was conducted using in vivo and in vitro methods.
-The livestock used in the in vivo study were 14 Sapera goats, 6-8 months of lactation with an average body weight of 48.86 + 12.18 kg.
-The feed consisted of field grass, tofu dregs, and commercial concentrate.
-The compositions of the treatment ratios are shown in Table 1.
+This study was conducted using in vivo and in vitro methods from January –March 2025.
+The sample size used in the in vivo study were 14 Sapera female goats with average body weight of 48.86 ± 12.18 kg.
+The feed consisted of … g of field grasses, …. g of tofu dregs and …. g of factory manufactured concentrates.
 An in vitro study was conducted using the Tilley and Terry (1963) method to measure feed fermentability, including the production of total volatile fatty acids and NH3 in rumen fluid.

-Table 1.
-Composition and Nutrient Content
+Zinc soap was prepared according to Cabatit (1979).
+The ingredients used to prepare zinc soap are palm oil, potassium hydroxide (KOH), zinc chloride (ZnCl2), ethanol, and distilled water.
+The first step was to determine the saponification number of the palm oil.
+The saponification number indicates the amount of KOH (mg) required to saponify 1 g g oil.
+Zn soap was prepared by adding ZnCl2 equivalent to the amount of KOH needed to saponify palm oil.
+After becoming Zn soap, it is mixed with other ingredients, namely soybean meal and cassava waste, in a ratio of 2 parts Zn soap: 1 part soybean meal: 1 part cassava waste.
+The purpose of this mixing is to make it easier to administer to the livestock.
+This mixture is referred to as a Zn soap supplement.